DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 <div class= "full-bleed">
 	<div id="map-roads" class="mapstyle"></div>
 </div>
-<figcaption>These are major roads in OSM cropped to the United States, projected in a special version of albers that has Florida and Alaska positioned in the bottom left corner.
+<figcaption>These are major roads in OSM cropped to the United States, projected in a special version of albers that has Hawaii and Alaska positioned in the bottom left corner.
 Had I not cropped that data, these roads would indeed extend into Canada & Mexico.
 I'm also excluding tertiary & service roads, as well as footpaths, trails etc.</figcaption>

 <br>